MonkeyFlowerPress/fresh/README.md

 # Monkey Flower Press

 - **2025 Calendar** (2024) - Using their diary postcards, Isabela created a 2024 [calendar](calendar-24.JPEG).
-Each month features a thematic collage created by either Isabela or Karen, featuring the work of the other.
+Each month features a thematic collage created by either Isabela or Karen, using the work of the other.
+It includes all the important holidays, like Unscented Lotion Day, Palmier Day and Test Your Pens Day.
 - **Postcards** (2024) - Starting in the spring, Karen and Isabela made a diary card a day (more or less) and mailed them to each other in batches.
 Fun mail!
 Here's an example from [Isabela](Sept14-24.jpg), and another from [Karen](May18-24.jpg).
 - **Matches** (2023) - Isabela spearheaded this incendiary postcard project, inspired by Diamond Strike-on-Box matches, and perfect for bringing in the new year with mixed emotions.
 There are four flames to love: [sleepy](pc-sleepy.jpg), [smokin'](pc-smokin.jpg), [dyno](pc-blows.jpg) and [glad](pc-glad.jpg).
 - **Plants and Pollinators Garden Map** (2023) - Karen held a garden party and Isabela suggested and created an [illustrated map and key](garden-map_final.png) for guests to enjoy.
 Karen wrote an imagined conversation for the [flip side](garden-convo.pdf).
 Plant native plants!